Learn more about this eye condition you could have but not even realize.

 There are many great ways to take care of your eyes, and regular eye exams are just the start.
 In addition, you should:

 - Stop smoking

-- Wash your hands often and avoid touching your eyes
+- Wash your hands often

 - Keep your contact lenses and glasses clean

 Remember to wear eye protection when you play sports or are exposed to harmful substances which can damage your eyes.

 O’Donnell Eye Institute offers many other services, including diagnosis and treatment of: